1darshanpatil/terminal-pomodoro/README.md

 A customizable Pomodoro Timer CLI tool designed to enhance productivity by segmenting tasks into work and rest intervals.
 The tool is equipped with intuitive progress bars and alert options.

+# Project Overview and Licensing
+This project serves as a Debian package derived from my previous repository, termoto.
+It was specifically designed for GNU/Linux, which is why I have opted for the GNU License

 Prerequisites:

 * Linux Operating System